aman-codesss/aman-codesss/README.md

 - 👋 Hi, I’m @aman-codesss
-- 👀 I’m interested in development and data.
+- 👀 I’m interested in dev and design.
-- 🌱 I’m currently learning dsa with c++, nextJs.
+- 🌱 I’m currently learning dsa, nextJs.
 - 📫 How to reach me: amanpartelyt@gmail.com
 <!---
 aman-codesss/aman-codesss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.